 Losing a small pet hits differently than most people expect.
+If you are facing this situation right now, our guide on what to do when your pet dies walks through each step.
 The world tends to measure grief by the size of the animal, as if a hamster who kept you company through late nights, a bearded dragon who recognized your voice, or a rabbit who ran to greet you at the door somehow mattered less than a larger pet.

 That is not how love works.
 And it is not how grief works either.